|

 wandered into one room

-thence another, just the bloody cat
+another, just the bloody cat

 and a room full of black and dark green plummage.